KaiserPhemi/bc-19-complex-numbers-library/README.md

 	npm test

 ## Contributing
 Contributions encouraged but please take note to adhere to existing coding style.
-Unit tests can be added for any new or changed functionality
+Unit tests can be added for any new or changed functionality.

+##_Thank You!_